Borderliner/neverever/README.md

 npm install neverever
 ```

-Ensure you have TypeScript installed and configured in your project.
+Ensure TypeScript is installed and configured.
 Add the following to your `tsconfig.json` for optimal compatibility:

 ```json
 {